Droei/rogue-notes/readme.md

 "Still didn't get through the first level man"

+"Day 3 the more I play this game as an inbetween thing the more I appreciate how real this game keeps it, you really get better that's your only progress"
+"I had such a great run and then I died to spikes, really made me go BBBRRRRUUUUUUUUHHHHHHHH"

 ## Hades

 "I have high hopes of one of the biggest roguelikes out there"